 In the recent years colon cleanses have become all the rage.
-Natural colon cleansing dates back to the ancient Greek civilization.
+Natural Colon Cleansing: 5-Step Action Plan on How You Can Clean Your Colon Without Enema or Supplements dates back to the ancient Greek civilization.
 In the 1920s and 1930s colon cleanses became popular again in the United States, but quickly fell out of favor.

 While the jury is still out of whether colon cleansing is good for you, some people swear by it.